Green Plumbing and Water Conservation Tips for 2017

 Use a Water Meter

-A fun fact: if all residential leaks across the country were collected and utilized, they could supply water to 11 million households for an entire year.
+Random Fact: If you add up all the residential leaks across the country and put that water to good use, you could supply 11 million homes for an entire year.1

 Watch Your Sprinklers